We're constantly bombarded with online and offline distractions that make it almost impossible to be productive.

 This time management software also integrates with QuickBooks and Xero, so you can accept invoices online within minutes.

 Another feature that stood out to me is the amount of tools Harvest integrates with.
-Here are some commonly used apps that Harvest connects to:

 The Harvest invoicing and time tracking features are trusted by brands like Dell, Volkswagen, and Deloitte.